milkybonestudio/yomu/README.md

  The code has 5 main assemblyes:
- - Development
+ - Development : Manipulating files into final compact form + testing
- - Jogo
+ - Main : Can control everything + have the only Update function of the entire code
- - Main
+ - Jogo : The game itself => need to load stuff
- - Run_time_data
+ - Run_time_data => Data that don`t make sense load everything to the ram, load dynamically with reflection :fearful:
- - Uso_geral
+ - Uso_geral => Things that every logic needs to have or know